 Now that I’m doing the right thing and staying home, I can’t breeze by a thrift store for project inspiration.
-Instead, I went “garage shopping” and decided that this large serving tray was ripe for upcycling.
-I needed a relaxing activity to calm my nerves and thought that tole painting the tray might be just the ticket.
+Instead, I went “garage shopping” and decided that this rectangular wooden tray was ripe for upcycling.
+I needed a relaxing activity to calm my nerves and thought that painting it might be just the ticket.

-So, keep that chandelier in your mind while I work on upcycling that large tray with some tole painting.
+So, keep that tole chandelier in your mind while I work on this rectangular wooden tray.
 Because that’s the look I’ll be going for!

-When all was said and done, I had a nice bright white canvas to try my hand at tole painting on.
+When all was said and done, I had a nice bright white canvas to try play with.
+Tole flowers (or my version of them), here I come!

 Speaking of tole painting, I’ve actually tried it once before on this upcycled candle holder project.

-I focused on tole painting the details of the tray, which was VERY relaxing and soothing.
+Then, I focused on painting the details of the tray, which was VERY relaxing and soothing.
 I also didn’t worry about doing a perfect job.

 But it felt wonderfully freeing to concentrate on petals and leaves and cancel out the world for a little while.

 I added touches of color to the pronounced flowers and a few of the leaves.
-When I was satisfied, this is what the large tray looked like.
+When I was satisfied, this is what the wooden tray looked like.

 Next, I grabbed some fine-grit flexible sandpaper and began to distress the edges.
 I also rubbed the sandpaper over the areas of tole painting to dilute the bright colors.